-NEW YORK – New York City Mayor Michael Bloomberg announced today that women who forgo the option of an abortion and choose to give birth will be aggressively persuaded to breastfeed their babies.
-The mayor has ordered hospitals to put baby formula under lock-down and to only provide it after the mother endures a guilt provoking sermon on the advantages of breast feeding.
+NEW YORK – New York City Mayor Michael Bloomberg announced today that women who forgo the popular option of an abortion and instead choose to give birth will be aggressively persuaded by government officials to breastfeed their babies.
+The mayor has ordered hospitals to put baby formula under lock-down and to only provide it after the mother endures a three-hour video lecture from the Mayor on the advantages of breast feeding.
 Stopping short of making breastfeeding a law, Bloomberg said he’ll use persuasive methods for several months before imposing prison sentences for mothers who resist his orders to breastfeed.
 Mayor Bloomberg appeared on the Maury Povich show yesterday to discuss his breastfeeding crusade:

 MAURY POVICH: Mayor Bloomberg, thanks for joining us.

 BLOOMBERG: It’s always a pleasure to be in front of television cameras.

 MAURY POVICH: Mr. mayor, you’ve been awfully busy making laws restricting the freedoms of your citizens.
 You’ve forced restaurants and food vendors to stop using trans fat and you’ve banned the sale of large-sized sugar-sweetened beverages.
 In 2002 you banned smoking in restaurants and bars and last year you extended that ban to include parks and beaches.
 Then last month you authorized NYPD officers to begin executing anyone smoking cigarettes within city limits.

 BLOOMBERG: The health and welfare of my followers, I mean, citizens, is my first priority.

 MAURY POVICH: Now you want to force women to breastfeed?
 What’s that all about?